guzmanwolfrank/Python/MortgageCalculator/readme.md

 You do not need to install tkinter separately as it is included in your Python installation.

-2. Next, run the program by moving to the appropriate folder in the prompt.
+2. Next, run the program by moving to the appropriate download folder in the command prompt.
 Use cd to change drives.
 Then type in the command prompt or terminal:

-        Type:  python MORTGAGE.py
+        Type:  python NameofFile.py

 3. The program should run and open a tkinter window.

 ![mortgcalc](https://github.com/guzmanwolfrank/Python/assets/29739578/dbf9214d-982f-4bbc-980a-6c7839b7a526)

+- Alternatively -
+You can also copy and paste the code in the  [code file](###) after typing "python" and ENTER into a command prompt or Windows Powershell.

+INSERT CARBON OF CODE HERE

 ## License